How to Get a Closed Account off Your Credit Report

 Wait for Accounts to Drop Off

 If you choose not to take steps to remove closed accounts, you'll be happy to hear that these closed accounts won't stay on your credit report forever.
-Depending on the age and status of the account, it may be close to dropping off your credit report for good.
-If that's the case, all you have to do is wait a few months for your credit report to update.
+Depending on the age and status of the account, it nearing the credit limit reporting time limit when it will drop off your credit report for good.
+If that's the case, all you have to do is wait a few months for the account to fall off your credit report and then for your credit report to update.

-Most negative information can only be listed on your credit report for seven years.
+Most negative information can only be listed on your credit report for seven years from the first date of deliquency.

 If the closed account includes negative information that's older than seven years, you can use the credit report dispute process to remove the account from your credit report.